romikoops/polaris_clone/guides/data/companies.rst

 Companies
 =========

-Company is an entitiy that makes quotations.
+Company is an entity that makes quotations.
 Clients (Shippers and Agents) belongs always to one company, and other users will be in the future be able to see all quotations and bookings made within the same company.